Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Numerical results

 \section{Numerical results}

-In this section, synthetic data and a real-world network data are employed to demonstrate the efficiency and effectiveness of our community detection procedure: the convex optimization \eqref{eq:cvx} followed by k-means.
-As discussed in Section \ref{method.sec}, throughout all numerical simulations of the augmented Lagrange multiplier method Algorithm \ref{alg:rcd_adm1}, we fix $\alpha=0$.
-All simulations were carried out with MATLAB R2014b in a MacBook Pro with a 2.66 GHz Intel Core i7 Processor and 4GB 1067 MHz DDR3 memory.
-As indicated in Algorithm \ref{alg:rcd_adm1}, for the initialization, let $\mtx{\Lambda}_0=\mtx{Z}_0=\mtx{0}$.
-Also, we fix $iter=100$ and $\rho=1$.
-As to the k-means clustering to the normalized columns of $\widehat{\mtx{X}}$, we use the ``kmeans" function in MATLAB with $100$ replicates.
+In this section, synthetic data and a real-world network data are employed to demonstrate the efficiency and effectiveness of our community detection procedure: convex optimization (\ref{eqcvx}) followed by $k$-means.
+As discussed in Section~\ref{method.sec}, throughout all numerical simulations of the augmented Lagrange multiplier method Algorithm~\ref{algrcdadm1}, we fix $\alpha=0$.
+All simulations were carried out with MATLAB R2014b on a MacBook Pro with a 2.66 GHz Intel Core i7 Processor and 4GB 1067 MHz DDR3 memory.
+As indicated in Algorithm~\ref{algrcdadm1}, for the initialization, let $\bolds{\Lambda}_0=\mathbf{Z}_0=\mathbf{0}$.
+Also, we fix $\mathit{iter}=100$ and $\rho =1$.
+As to the $k$-means clustering to the normalized columns of $\widehat {\mathbf{X}}$, we use the ``kmeans'' function in MATLAB with $100$ replicates.